 How to Fix It

 Given that chains are so inexpensive, it makes sense to replace them.
 You clip one end to the lift arm and the other to the top of the flapper.
-This set of three chains is popular and costs less than $10.

 Make sure that the chain is taught but not overtightened.
 Test the flush handle to see if the flapper operates as it should, and the problem is solved.